Real RV guides from a real family

 Before you download

 Yes.
 No credit card, no trial period, no catch.
-We give the Midwest Loop guide away because it has the campground data, the real costs, and the mistakes — and because we want you on our list when Guide 2: The Drive West launches.
+We give the Midwest Loop guide away because it has the campground data, the real costs, and the mistakes — and because subscribers get Guide 2: The Drive West at $29, $10 off the $39 public price.

 The rates in the guide are from summer 2017 — expect 20–30% higher today.
 We include the actual rates we paid because they give you an accurate relative comparison between stops, even if the absolute numbers have shifted.